Lucyjpjones/LucyJones-resume/README.md

   - Feedback action:
     - Titles added to software skill icons so the user has a quick summary of the meaning of each language/program.
     - On the footer, Facebook link changed to Github as this is more favoured by my target audience.
-    - Email address on 'My story' page added as a link so users can easily send an email me.
+    - Email address on 'My story' page added as a link so users can easily send a direct email.

 #### Known Bugs

 - HTML logo was not loading on Apple devices and internet explorer but this has now been resolved through providing image from another source.

+- The font size is showing too small for MAC desktop users.
+I will look at adding a new media query for devices over 1600px to rectify this issue.

 ## &rarr; **Credits**
 #### Content